Flavius Earinus: Life

-In the year 94, Earinus received permission to cut his hair, which he offered to Aesculapius in the temple erected in his native city — an event to which the poems about him devote much room.
+In the year 94, Earinus received permission to cut his hair, which he offered to Aesculapius in the temple erected in his native city—an event to which the poems about him devote much room.
 At the same time as this occasion, or shortly after, his manumission occurred, as acknowledged in the preface that Statius wrote to the poem.
 As a freedman, Earinus adopted the nomen gentilicium of his patron, thenceforth calling himself Flavius Earinus.
-The path his life took from this moment on is not known to us.
+The path his life took from this moment on is not known.